 — Feels bloated, especially if you have server root access and only need WordPress caching.

 A cross between WP Super Cache and increasingly W3 Total Cache-like, sort of.
 The older versions from 2014/2015 offered more for free, without the premium bloat (check out the screenshots here).
-However, unlike the other plugins listed you cannot download previous versions via the “Developers” page.
+However, unlike the other plugins listed you cannot download previous versions via the “Developers” page (Update: This has been added, so you can go back as far as version 8.6.)
 Still, its listed here because it’s not a paid-only plugin and the original core is basically still intact.

 — Easy to setup